-The American Society for the Prevention of Cruelty to animals (ASPCA) Animal Poison Control's database of plants toxic to dogs includes lemon (citrus limonia) and lime (citrus aurantifolia).
+The American Society for the Prevention of Cruelty to animals (ASPCA) Animal Poison Control's database of plants toxic to dogs includes lemon (Citrus limon, USDA zones 9-11) and lime (Citrus x aurantiifolia, USDA zones 9-11).
 The Biologically Approved Raw Food (BARF) diet, however, a natural alternative to commercial dog food that supports the feeding of raw meat, fruit and vegetables, includes grapefruit and oranges on its list of foods.
 This suggests that while some types of citrus are toxic to dogs, other types are not.

 Lemons and limes contain the substance psoralens, a compound that also is found in other fruits and vegetables such as celery, parsley, figs and parsnips.
 It is used to treat psoriasis and other skin disorders.
 Combined with the acidity of the fruits, psoralens can make the ingestion of lemons and limes dangerous for dogs and other animals.
 The oils extracted from these plants, however, are more toxic in concentrated forms appearing in insecticides, dips, shampoos and sprays.